SDP bounds on quantum codes: A Lov asz bound

 \subsection{Lov\'asz bound for self-dual codes}

-A quantum code with $K=1$ is called self-dual\footnote{This is an extension of the nomenclature for stabilizer codes, where $k=0$ ($K=1$) implies the stabilizer group is isomorphic to a self-dual additive classical code.}.
+Recall that a quantum code with $K=1$ is called self-dual.
 By definition, such code is pure and we can apply the conditions of the previous section. \begin{definition}[Confusability graph for self-dual codes] Let $G$ be a graph whose vertices correspond to elements of the $n$-qubit Pauli basis~$\EE_n$.
-Let two vertices $a$ and $b$ be connected, denoted by $a \sim b$, if $E_a,E_b \in \EE_n$ satisfy $E_a E^\dag_b + E_b E^\dag_a = 0$ or $0<\wt(E_a E^\dag_b)<\delta$; and let $a \sim a $ if $0<\wt(E_a)<\delta$. \end{definition} This simply incorporates the two constraints of Eq.~\eqref{eq:sim_anti_comm} and \eqref{eq:extra_zeros}.
-To see this, note that if a positive semidefinite matrix has an element in the diagonal equal to zero, this implies that all elements in the same row and column are zero, too.
-With this notation, we relax the SDP from Eq.~\eqref{eq:sdpgamma} for self-dual codes to:
+Let two vertices $a$ and $b$ be connected, written $a \sim b$, if $E_a,E_b \in \EE_n$ satisfy $E_a E^\dag_b + E_b E^\dag_a = 0$ or $0<\wt(E_a E^\dag_b)<\delta$; and let $a \sim a $ if $0<\wt(E_a)<\delta$. \end{definition} This simply incorporates the two constraints of Eq.~\eqref{eq:sim_anti_comm} and \eqref{eq:extra_zeros}.
+To see this, note that if a positive semidefinite matrix has an element in the diagonal equal to zero, then all elements in the same row and column are zero, too.
+With this notation, we relax the SDP from Eq.~\eqref{eq:sdpgamma} [that include the pure code conditions in Eq.~\eqref{eq:pure_code_conditions_Gamma}] for self-dual codes to: